 CSS Syntax

 Nest accepts CSS selector strings wherever a selector is expected.
-Strings are parsed by parseCssSel into selector attrsets, then matched by the same engine as programmatic selectors.
+They are parsed at evaluation time and matched by the same engine as programmatic selectors.

 Basic tokens